Shewiiii/Ugoku-bot/README.md

 ## Known bugs:

 - Clips at default volume (because of the lack of volume control with opus format).
+- The *Commands* section can't be opened in the help embed, because of the text length.

 Most of the code of the player comes from [this github gist](https://gist.github.com/aliencaocao/83690711ef4b6cec600f9a0d81f710e5) !